Abhi-Kushwah/firstgithup-demo/README.md

 # firstgithup-demo
-this is my fiirst git repositroy author-abhi kushwah
+this is my fiirst git repositroy. author-abhi kushwah